Thursday, September 20, 2012

 Let me paint you a picture.
 A few weeks ago, we brought home three pigs.
 Not just any pigs—Guinea Hogs.
 A heritage breed.
 Smaller.
 Friendlier.
 Easier to manage.
 Supposedly.

 So, naturally, I wasn’t exactly champing at the bit to bring pigs back into the picture.
-But DH loves them.
+But Jim loves them.
 Thinks they’re the best farm animal there is.
-(He’s wrong, but marriage is about compromise... and sometimes letting someone else make a mistake you can later say “I told you so” about.)
+(He’s wrong, but marriage is about compromise. . . and sometimes letting someone else make a mistake where you can later say “I told you so”.)

 To ease my anxiety, he chose a smaller breed this time.
 “They only get to about 300 pounds max,” he said, as if that’s a comfort.
 While he was shopping around, an online friend offered us a trio—one boar, two sows—for a very reasonable price.
 Bonus: she suspected the sows might be pregnant.

-What we picked up were three pigs who had clearly eaten all the leftovers from everyone else’s dinners.
+What we picked up were three pigs who had clearly eaten all the leftovers from everyone else’s dinners in addition to their own.

-Now, I’m not one to fat shame.
-But when your pigs are more spherical than swine, you start asking questions.
+Now, I’m not one to fat-shame.
+But when your pigs are more bowling ball than bacon, you start asking questions.
 Like: Can they walk without rolling?
 Is that a back leg or a love handle?
 Can they actually get pregnant?

 Turns out, the answer is no.